Skip to Content

 If hitching a ride on a cargo ship isn't for you or if the islands you wish to visit within a specific nation aren't connected by ferry, leveraging air passes is your next best option for reducing the cost of island hopping.

-Most RTW tickets can include one South Pacific stop, usually in Fiji, the Cook Islands, or Tahiti.
+Most RTW tickets include one South Pacific stop, usually in Fiji, the Cook Islands, or Tahiti.
+Some travel agents can also purchase an air pass for flights connecting various countries and territories.

-When it comes to domestic flights, Air Vanuatu offers several air passes for exploring the islands of Vanuatu, and Air Tahiti provides exceptional value in their multitude of air passes for exploring the 65 inhabited islands of French Polynesia.
+Regarding domestic flights, Air Vanuatu offers air passes for exploring the islands of Vanuatu.
+Air Tahiti provides exceptional value in its multitude of air passes for exploring the 65 inhabited islands of French Polynesia.
+In the latter case, you can fly to six islands (including Bora Bora) for about $350!

 Air Travel South Pacific - XDAYSINY.COM